-In 2015, Despres switched to car category, joining Peugeot Sport to drive 2008 DKR, and since then he is the member of Peugeot's 'Dream Team' alongside Dakar legend Stephane Peterhansel and two former WRC champions Carlos Sainz and Sebastien Loeb.
-His best result so far is third place at 2017 Dakar Rally.
+In 2015, Despres switched to car category, joining Peugeot Sport and spending four seasons as the member of Peugeot's 'Dream Team' alongside Dakar legend Stephane Peterhansel and two former WRC champions Carlos Sainz and Sebastien Loeb.
+His best result was third place at 2017 Dakar Rally.
 In 2019, after Peugeot's withdrawal from Dakar Rally, Despres joined X-Raid Mini JCW Team and finished fifth.

 Enduro racing instead of restaurant business